test-kitchen/kitchen-docker/README.md

 ### <a name="config-forward"></a> forward

 Suite container port(s) to forward to the host machine.
-You cannot specify the host port in the mappings, Docker does this for you.
+You may specify the host (public) port in the mappings, if not, Docker chooses for you.

 Examples:

 ```
-forward: 8080
+forward: 80
 ```

 ```
 forward:
-- 22
+- 22:2222
-- 80
+- 80:8080
 ```

 ## <a name="development"></a> Development